 After you uploaded a dump to restore to, you can execute the database-restore-backup action from the Troubleshoot page.
-If you want to restore to a fresh new appliance, you will need to "Force" the restore.

-If you restored to fresh new appliance, you will need to re-enter following data in System Settings:
+If you restored to fresh new appliance, you will need to re-enter the Certificate and Private key (per domain: Configure > User Connector > Federated Authentication) when Single Sign-On is configured.